All Episodes

 But then he has to come up with an idea on how to get more gunpowder.

-And he decides to go to the man that's actually guarding his camp, John Glover, who has a number of uh naval ships they trade across the world.
+And he decides to go to the man that's actually guarding his camp, John Glover, who has a number of naval ships they trade across the world.

 And this ship is called the Hannah.

-It's the summer of 1775, and this is the humble origins of the United States Navy.
+And this is the humble origins of the United States Navy.

 And it's all done without congressional approval.

-And Glover is got who is broke.
+And Glover is guy who is broke.

 patrick k odonnel